The analysis presented on the website is based on the data from newest edition (2025).

 Main issues

-• The three most recently authorised drugs in Parkinson’s disease were virtually not available in V4 Group in 2022.
-The proportion of patients in the target group treated with these drugs is then 0-0.5% in all V4 countries.
+• The latest drugs registered for Parkinson's disease were almost not used in the V4 countries in 2023.
+The proportion of patients in the target group treated with these drugs is 0–10% in all V4 countries.

 • Population burden in V4 states is much lower than the European Union average.
 An strongly increasing trend of DALY values was observed in V4 states in past years.